txwizard/WizardWrx_NET_API/README.md

 `ChangeLog.md`, gives a much more thorough accounting of the improvements and bug fixes incorporated in each release.

+## Release Notes, 2019/10/02, WizardWrx.Common.dll, Version 7.22.122

+This upgrade affects only one library, `WizardWrx.Common.dll`; although others are updated with the new product version number, they are otherwise unchanged.
+The changes in this library are confined to the public string resources, defined in its `.RESX` file.
+The additions are listed in `ChangeLog.md`.

 ## Release Notes, 2019/06/11, WizardWrx AssemblyUtils.dll, Version 7.20.117

 This build is a bug fix.
 I discovered that the iten number written into the